qlik-oss/corectl/docs/corectl_reload.md

 ## corectl reload

-Reloads and saves the app after updating connections, objects and the script
+Reloads and saves the app after updating connections, objects, measures and the script

 ### Synopsis